Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Introduction

 \end{Thm}

 We stress that Newhouse's theorem does not imply our Riemannian ones.
-In \cite{Newhouse:1977wn}, a Riemannian metric $g$ on a manifold $M$ is treated as a Hamiltonian $H_g:TM\to\R$, $H_g(x,v)=\|v\|_g^2$.
-The geodesic flow $\phi^g_t$ is indeed the Hamiltonian flow of $H_g$ on the level set $H_g^{-1}(1)=S^gM$.
+A Riemannian metric $g$ on a closed manifold $M$ can be treated as a Hamiltonian $H_g:TM\to\R$, $H_g(x,v)=\|v\|_g^2$.
+The geodesic flow $\phi^g_t$ is the Hamiltonian flow of $H_g$ on the level set $H_g^{-1}(1)=S^gM$.
 However, a Hamiltonian $H:TM\to\R$ that is $C^2$-close to $H_g$ is not necessarily the square of a Riemannian norm; in general, $H$ is only the square of a Finsler norm.
 In other words, working with general Hamiltonians $H$, one is allowed to do local perturbations of the level set $H^{-1}(1)$, whereas if one only works within the class of Hamiltonians of the form $H_g$, a perturbation of the Riemannian metric $g$ near a point $x\in M$ corresponds to a perturbation of $H_g^{-1}(1)$ near the whole fiber $H_g^{-1}(1)\cap T_xM$.
-This is the reason why several celebrated results, such as Asaoka-Irie's $C^\infty$-closing lemma \cite{Asaoka:2016vh}, apply within the class of Finsler metrics but not within the class of Riemannian metrics.